-Every new information phishing and rupture scam alert is followed by a series of commentary and blog articles regarding cyber security.
-A majority of these articles could range from apathetical to frightening.
-However, it is impossible to ignore the facts: ID theft is a rife in the US.
-According to the information released by TransUnion, an average of 17 people become victim of ID theft every sixty seconds.
+Every new information phishing and rupture scam alert is followed by a series of commentary and blog articles regarding cybersecurity.
+It’s impossible to ignore the facts: ID theft is rife in the US.
+According to TransUnion, every minute, 15 people become victims of ID theft.

-Well, no doubt that we can’t really stop hackers from invading technology, but then again we can equip ourselves with proper knowledge and practices to assist keep our private data safe from these criminals.
+Undoubtedly, we can’t stop hackers from invading technology, but we can then equip ourselves with proper knowledge and practices to keep our private data safe from these criminals.
 In this article, I am going to outline to you the facts.
-Below are the top 10 myths about ID theft and vitally, the accurate truth.
+Below are the top 10 myths about ID theft and, vitally, the accurate truth.

 A good number of people always think that companies that issue them with credit cards can quickly and easily compensate them for the losses they incur, making or an effortless and pain-free process.

-Again, referring to the information released by TransUnion, it will cost an ordinary victim roughly 30 hours and 500 dollars just to settle an ID theft crime.
-Additionally, the FBI claims that just a single crime is capable of terminating a company or even wipe out the life savings of an entire family.
+According to a study by TransUnion, it will cost about 30 hours and $500 to an ordinary victim to settle an ID theft.
+Additionally, the FBI claims that just a single crime can terminate a company or even wipe out an entire family’s life savings.

-Sometimes it takes more than 30 days for a credit card firm to put a disputed charge and longer to solve it.
+Sometimes it takes more than 30 days for a credit card firm to put a disputed charge and longer solve it.
 At that time, the ID theft victim can receive several calls from various collection agencies.
-Trust me, the entire process can be extremely slow and traumatic.
-Only few people survive the ordeal caused by an ID attack.
+The entire process can be extremely slow and traumatic.
+Only a few people survive the ordeal caused by an ID attack.

-Whilst a good number for criminals are after your money, several others have extra hidden intentions.
+Whilst a good number of criminals are after your money, and several others have extra hidden intentions.

-Each and every piece of your private information can be used against you in a wide range of crimes.
-It is crucial that you get understand all the risks.
+Every piece of your private information can be used against you in a wide range of crimes.
+It would help if you got to understand all the risks.

-Thieves will always try to get a way to misuse your personal information at their disposal particularly information that is mostly shared or probably considered public.
+Thieves will always try to get away from misusing your personal information at their disposal.
+Information that is mainly shared or probably considered public.

-Simply sharing on social media about your next trip would prompt thieves with your physical address to go into your house or maybe steal your personal mail, while you have travelled.
-Do you have any accounts that use your personal email as user name?
+Simply sharing on social media about your next trip would prompt thieves with your physical address to go into your house or maybe steal your personal mail while you have traveled.
+Do you have any accounts that use your personal email as a user name?
 And if yes, how many?
-Yo have to know that when a thief pairs your email address with other pieces of your information he can end up accessing the mist vital information.
-It is quite easy for a phone number to be used to accelerate phishing scams.
+You have to know that when a thief pairs your email address with other pieces of your information, he can end up accessing the most vital information.
+It is relatively easy for a phone number to be used to accelerate phishing scams.

 Talking of oversharing, in this era, social networks have become a part of our daily life.
-New friends, selfies and even “likes” all assist in defining our online personalities, but what many people don’t know is that these carefree information could actually be put together by thieves to negatively affect their real lives.
+New friends, selfies, and even “likes” all help define our online personalities, but what many people don’t know is that thieves could actually put together this carefree information to affect their real lives negatively.

 Holiday photos and Check-ins are what most criminals use to monitor your movements.
-In addition, the maiden name can also assist criminals in cracking account questions.
-Statistics released recently reveal that more than half of the young adults and teenagers admit to have been bullied at one point in their lives.
+Also, the maiden name can assist criminals in cracking account questions.
+Statistics released recently reveal that more than half of the young adults and teenagers admit they have been bullied at one point in their lives.

 To say safe from such incidents, desist from making sensitive information public however much it may seem harmless.

-Whilst most credit theft cases are as a result of huge, exposed information breach, several other types are normally caused by coworkers and even family.
+Most credit theft cases are a result of a huge, exposed information breach.
+But also there are several other types that coworkers and even family usually cause.

-It is easy for a medical ID theft to take place especially when family members tend to share one insurance account.
-And a child’s ID theft can be found about by the negligence of the parents.
-As for other people, they normally fall victims to friends and caregivers who turn out to abuse trust bestowed upon them.
+It is easy for medical ID theft to occur, especially when family members share one insurance account.
+And a child’s ID theft can be found by the negligence of the parents.
+Other people typically fall victims to friends and caregivers who turn out to abuse trust bestowed upon them.

-Are you aware that monitoring your statement on a monthly basis is not enough to keep you safe from ID theft?
+Are you aware that monitoring your statement monthly is not enough to keep you safe from ID theft?
 Most criminals always want to create new accounts that will never appear on your existing statements.

 Cyber crooks are very smart.
-They know that after the recent breach of the department store, you will be given a free credit reporting for about a year.
+They know that you will be given a free credit report for about a year after the department store’s recent breach.
 Meaning that they will patiently wait for the 365 days to elapse before misusing your personal information.

-The best thing to do is stay watchful and always request credit reports for the 3 major credit agencies at least annually although the center advices that an individual should request for a credit report after every 4 months.
-There are many sites that offer paid credit monitoring with many feautures, but if you are looking for totally free credit monitoring, go to: CreditSesame.com.
+The best thing to do is remain careful and always request credit reports annually from all 3 credit bureaus.
+However, the center advises that an individual should request a credit report after every 4 months.

-Trend Micro released a report sighting that about 65% of small businesses know that their sensitive data is not safely kept.
+Trend Micro reported that about 65% of small businesses know that their sensitive data is not safely kept.
 Additionally, the same study revealed that roughly 62% of these small businesses do not regularly back up information.

-Most cyber criminals are aware that a good number of these small businesses don’t actually have enough resources or even time to enhance their cyber security.
-And this is the main reason why small businesses are regularly attacked by ID thieves.
+Most cybercriminals are aware that many small businesses don’t have enough resources or even time to enhance their cybersecurity.
+And this is the main reason why ID thieves regularly attack small businesses.

-And as a shopper, take your time to research about a particular company to know there cyber practices before committing to sharing your sensitive information.
+And as a shopper, take your time to research a particular company to know their cyber practices before committing to sharing your sensitive information.